 Crowds waiting to get a plate of raclette, the delicious melted cheese dish, next to the ferris wheel at the Tuileries Christmas Market

-What's the theme at this Christmas carnival/market?
-Fun, entertainment, food!
+What's the theme at Jardin des Tuileries Christmas carnival/market?
+Fun, entertainment, shopping, food, and beverages ranging from hot chocolate to Champagne.

-In particular, the large number of Christmas-themed carnival-like amusement rides and games make it somewhat different from other Paris Christmas markets with their emphasis on food and gifts (although the Tuileries market excels in those areas too).
+In particular, the large number of Christmas-themed amusement rides and games here make this market stand out from other more sedate Paris Christmas markets with their emphasis on food and gifts (although the Tuileries market excels in those areas too).

 La Magie de Noël truly is magic.
 Come experience it for yourself!